 A Mind Needs Nutrition

-Just as our bodies require nutrients to grow, function and maintain themselves, our mind needs a healthy balanced diet that includes lots of fruits, vegetables, dairy, fish, poultry, grains nuts; especially those foods rich in B complex vitamins which especially nourish the brain.
+Just as our bodies require nutrients to grow, function and maintain themselves, our mind also needs a healthy balanced diet that includes lots of fruits, vegetables, dairy, fish, poultry, grains and nuts.
+Most important among foods are those rich in folates and B complex vitamins which especially nourish the brain.
 You could accurately call it fuel for performance.

 A Mind Needs Rest And Exercise

 The mind benefits and responds remarkably well when given regular rest, sleep and physical exercise.
 Neglect any one of them and the mind is usually the first to suffer from the neglect whether you think so or not.
 Don’t believe it?
 Take a moment to ponder the many unwise choices you’ve made on an empty tank of rest, sleep and exercise.
 Dare say we mention the implied repercussions of a lifetime of this type of neglect.

 Just as our brains require water to function, our brains also require fresh air and oxygen every single day.
 The thought of stagnant air or the same air being recirculated and re-breathed many times over during the day and night in your home by you, your family, visitors, pets, etc probably doesn't sound too good.
 And it isn't.
 Yet many live with a fresh air and/or oxygen deficit everyday.They may even notice feeling more energized away from home than in their own home.
 The bad air connection hasn't been made yet.

 A good air purifier is worth its weight in gold.
 Find a good one for your home.
 In the meantime, throw open a screened door or window at least once or twice a week.
 It won't be very long until you notice a difference in how you feel.
 In addition try some deep breathing exercises to clean out the old oxygen from your lungs, making room for fresh air and oxygen.
 If you're serious about improving your memory, give your mind the added advantage and benefit of the freshest air you can get.